epfl-ada/ada-2024-project-skibidata/README.md

 - [ ] TO DO
 - [ ] 20 Dec.
 2024 : Milestone P3
 ## Organization within the team
-- Vincent:
+- Vincent: Free loader
 - Mayeul:
-- Arthur:
+- Arthur: Follower
-- Alex:
+- Alex: Team leader
 - Corentin:
 ## Organization of the Github
 ## Questions for TAs (optional)